Zenith-the-realest/school-vault/Notes/Chemistry/The Haber Process.md

 - This mixture of the nitrogen, hydrogen and ammonia is passed into a condenser, where the ammonia condenses into liquid ammonia.
         - However, the nitrogen and hydrogen do **not** condense, because they have *higher boiling points* than ammonia.
 - The uncondensed nitrogen and hydrogen is then recycled back around to the reaction vessel, where the cycle repeats.

+# Why the conditions?

+There are three things that are thought of when it comes to conditions for reactions:

+- % yield
+- Rate of reaction
+- Cost

+Each of these play a part in why the conditions of the Haber Process are why they are.

+## Temperature:

+For the Haber Process, a **lower temperature** is required to favour the **forward reaction,** which is the one that creates the ammonia.
+This **increases the % yield.**

+However, there is a problem: In order to assure a high rate of reaction, we need a **higher temperature,** which is why a **compromise temperature of 450°C is chosen.** There is also the fact that a higher temperature would mean a higher cost, which is detrimental.

+## Pressure: